Exporting rudof as an MCP server

 You can combine all parameters as needed.

-For example, to run the MCP server with streamable-http transport on port 8080 under the route rdf:
+For example, to run the MCP server with streamable-http transport on port 8080 under the route rdf, allowing connections from localhost and a local network:

 Connecting with Claude Desktop (Example MCP Client)